geoxarray/geoxarray/README.rst

 Installation
 ------------

-The ``geoxarray`` library isavailable on PyPI and can be installed with
+The ``geoxarray`` library is available on PyPI and can be installed with
 pip:

 .. code-block:: bash